rabbitmq/rabbitmq-website/site/kubernetes/operator/using-operator.md

 or create this secret using a tool such as <a href="https://cert-manager.io/">Cert Manager</a>.

-Once this secret and the `tls-secret` exist, a RabbitMQ cluster cluster can be deployed following the <a href="https://github.com/rabbitmq/cluster-operator/tree/main/docs/examples/mtls">mTLS example</a>.
+Once this secret and the `tls-secret` exist, a RabbitMQ cluster cluster can be deployed following the [mTLS example](https://github.com/rabbitmq/cluster-operator/tree/main/docs/examples/mtls).

 <pre class="lang-yaml">
 apiVersion: rabbitmq.com/v1beta1